kentnguyen/KNSemiModalViewController/README.md

 * Works with bare UIViewController
 * Works with UIViewController contained inside UINavigationController
 * Works with UIViewController contained inside UINavigationController, contained inside UITabbarController
-* Auto handling of semi-modal frame size
+* Auto handling of modal frame size
 * Auto handling of touch area for dismissal

 * Easy to understand and very small code base, only 2 files